KHEngineering/RoboRio/vision/cameratest.md

 - Box all Contours
 - Determine Size ratio and position of all contours (for Hot target detection)

-After which the processing image is done, and a few global thread safe variables are updated based on what the image processing determine which are then sent over the outgoing TCP message to the RoboRio
+After which the processing image is done, and a few global thread safe variables are updated based on what the image processing determine, and those values are then sent over the outgoing TCP message to the RoboRio.

-Then the process Image continues, all while FFMPEG continues to grab the latest frame from the camera in parallel.
+Then cycle continues forever, all while FFMPEG continues to grab the latest frame from the camera in parallel.

 ## 4.1 Generic Code Optimizations: